Jasonmils/Jasonmils.github.io/_pages/about.md

 Hobby
 -----
-I love dogs🐕 and coffee☕, and enjoy jazz&blues🎶, taking photos📷 and aesthetic design📷.
+I love dogs🐕 and coffee☕, and enjoy jazz&blues🎶, taking photos📷 and aesthetic design🖼️.
 I also love to chat with all kinds of people.

 **Photography:**
 <br/>*A nice Cafe in JuLu Road, Shanghai*